OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 Reverse engineering is the process of taking an app apart to find out how it works.
 You can do this by examining the compiled app (static analysis), observing the app during runtime (dynamic analysis), or a combination of both.

-### Tooling

-Make sure that the following is installed on your system (see the "[Android Basic Security Testing](0x05b-Basic-Security_Testing.md)" chapter for installation instructions):

-- The newest SDK Tools and SDK Platform-Tools packages.
-These packages include the Android Debugging Bridge (ADB) client and other tools that interface with the Android platform.
-- The Android NDK.
-This is the Native Development Kit that contains prebuilt toolchains for cross-compiling native code for different architectures.
-You'll need it if you plan to deal with native code, e.g. to inspect it or to be able to debug or trace it (the NDK contains useful prebuilt versions of such as gdbserver or strace for various architectures).

-In addition to the SDK and NDK, you'll also need something to make Java bytecode more human-readable.
-Fortunately, Java decompilers generally handle Android bytecode well.
-Popular free decompilers include [JD](http://jd.benow.ca/ "JD"), [JAD](http://www.javadecompilers.com/jad "JAD"), [Procyon](https://github.com/mstrobel/procyon "Procyon"), and [CFR](https://www.benf.org/other/cfr/ "CFR").
-For convenience, we have packed some of these decompilers into our [apkx wrapper script](https://github.com/b-mueller/apkx "apkx - APK Decompilation for the Lazy").
-This script completely automates the process of extracting Java code from release APK files and makes it easy to experiment with different backends (we'll also use it in some of the following examples).

-Other tools are really a matter of preference and budget.
-A ton of free and commercial disassemblers, decompilers, and frameworks with different strengths and weaknesses exist.
-We'll be covering some of them in this chapter.

-#### Building a Reverse Engineering Environment for Free

-With a little effort, you can build a reasonable GUI-based reverse engineering environment for free.

-For navigating the decompiled sources, we recommend [IntelliJ](https://www.jetbrains.com/idea/ "IntelliJ IDEA"), a relatively lightweight IDE that works great for browsing code and allows basic on-device debugging of the decompiled apps.
-However, if you prefer something that's clunky, slow, and complicated to use, [Eclipse](https://eclipse.org/ide/ "Eclipse") is the right IDE for you (based on the author's personal bias).

-If you don't mind looking at Smali instead of Java, you can use the [smalidea plugin for IntelliJ](https://github.com/JesusFreke/smalidea "Smalidea") for debugging.
-Smalidea supports single-stepping through the bytecode and identifier renaming, and it watches for non-named registers, which makes it much more powerful than a JD + IntelliJ setup.

-[apktool](https://github.com/iBotPeaches/Apktool "apktool") is a popular free tool that can extract and disassemble resources directly from the APK archive and disassemble Java bytecode to Smali format (Smali/Baksmali is an assembler/disassembler for the Dex format.
-It's also Icelandic for "Assembler/Disassembler"). apktool allows you to reassemble the package, which is useful for patching and applying changes to the Android Manifest.

-You can accomplish more elaborate tasks (such as program analysis and automated de-obfuscation) with open source reverse engineering frameworks such as [Radare2](https://www.radare.org "Radare2"), [Ghidra](https://ghidra-sre.org/ "Ghidra") and [Angr](https://angr.io/ "Angr").
-You'll find usage examples for many of these free tools and frameworks throughout the guide.

-#### Commercial Tools

-Building a reverse engineering environment for free is possible.
-However, there are some commercial alternatives.
-The most commonly used are:

-- [JEB](https://www.pnfsoftware.com "JEB Decompiler"), a commercial decompiler, packs all the functionality necessary for static and dynamic analysis of Android apps into an all-in-one package.
-It is reasonably reliable and includes prompt support.
-It has a built-in debugger, which allows for an efficient workflow.
-Setting breakpoints directly in the decompiled (and annotated) sources is invaluable, especially with ProGuard-obfuscated bytecode.
-Of course, convenience like this doesn't come cheap, and now that JEB is provided via a subscription-based license, you'll have to pay a monthly fee to use it.

-- [IDA Pro](https://www.hex-rays.com/products/ida/ "IDA Pro") in its paid version is compatible with ARM, MIPS, Java bytecode, and, of course, Intel ELF binaries.
-It also comes with debuggers for both Java applications and native processes.
-With its powerful scripting, disassembling, and extension capabilities, IDA Pro usually works great for static analysis of native programs and libraries.
-However, the static analysis facilities it offers for Java code are rather basic: you get the Smali disassembly but not much more.
-You can't navigate the package and class structure, and some actions (such as renaming classes) can't be performed, which can make working with more complex Java apps tedious.
-In addition, unless you can afford the paid version, it won't be of help when reversing native code as the freeware version does not support the ARM processor type.

 ### Disassembling and Decompiling

 In Android app security testing, if the application is based solely on Java and doesn't have any native code (C/C++ code), the reverse engineering process is relatively easy and recovers (decompiles) almost all the source code.
 In those cases, black-box testing (with access to the compiled binary, but not the original source code) can get pretty close to white-box testing.